Apidog

 What does "curl -o" Do?

 The "curl -o" command is used to download a file from a given URL and save it with a specified name or path on the local system.
-The "-o" flag in curl stands for "output," and it allows users to customize the destination of the downloaded file.
+The "-o" flag in curl stands for "output," and this flag allows users to customize the destination of the downloaded file.

 Example Usage: